A still from ESO’s planetarium show From Earth to the Universe showing the Helix Nebula, also known as NGC 7293. Courtesy/T. Matsopoulos, ESO

 View stunning imagery from space in this weekend’s full-dome feature film, From Earth to the Universe.

 This great film is playing in the Los Alamos Nature Center Planetarium at 2 p.m. on Saturday and Sunday, April 2-3, the last chance to see this film until late summer or fall.
 From Earth to the Universe takes passengers on a voyage through space and time.
 Along the way, adventurers will visit birthplaces and burial grounds of stars and explore beyond the Milky Way.

-Tickets may be purchased by phone or at the Los Alamos Nature Centerand are only $6 for adults and $4 for children.
+Tickets are $6 for adults and $4 for children and available by calling or visiting the Los Alamos Nature Center.
 This movie is not recommended for children under 4 years old.
-The breathtaking movie starts promptly at 2 p.m. and seating is limited.
+The movie starts promptly at 2 p.m. and seating is limited.
 Please arrive at least 10 minutes prior to the show.
 Watch the trailer for From Earth to the Universe.

-For more information about this and other Pajarito Environmental Education Center (PEEC) programs, visit http://www.peecnature.org, email firstname.lastname@example.org or call 505.662.0460.
+For more information about this and other Pajarito Environmental Education Center (PEEC) programs, www.peecnature.org, email email@example.com or call 505.662.0460.

 PEEC was founded in 2000 to serve the community of Los Alamos.
 It offers people of all ages a way to enrich their lives by strengthening their connections to local canyons, mesas, mountains, and skies.
 PEEC operates the Los Alamos Nature Center at 2600 Canyon Road, holds regular programs and events, and hosts a number of interest groups from birding to hiking to butterfly watching.
 PEEC activities are open to everyone; however, members receive exclusive benefits such as discounts on programs and merchandise.
 Annual memberships start at $35.
 To learn more, visit www.peecnature.org.